Mimickal/ReactionRoleBot/README.md

 @bot role-add 🦊 1234556789123456789
 ```

-Removing a react-role from a post.
-The bot will remove all reactions of this
+**Removing a react-role from a post** - The bot will remove all reactions of
-emoji from the selected post.
+this emoji from the selected post, without removing the associated role from any
+user who reacted to the post.
 ```
 # Command
 @bot role-remove <emoji>